 - Add two drops of Tween reagent to 1 mL of sterile distilled water in screw-capped tubes

-- Inoculate a loopful of organism to be tested
+- Inoculate a loopful of organisms to be tested

-- Incubate at 35oC in the dark with caps tight
+- Incubate at 35°C in the dark with caps tight

 - Visually read tubes in 24 hours.
 If negative, read again at 5 and 10 days.
 Compare the color of the liquid with that in the control tubes.

-A positive result is recorded when the liquid, not the cells, turns from light orange to pink or read.
+A positive result is recorded when the liquid, turns from light orange to pink or red.
 M.kansaii usually turns positive within 24 hours.
 Read again at 3, 5, and 10-12 days.
 Record results and discard positives.
 Discard all tubes at 12 days.

 Keep Tween hydrolysis reagent in the dark.
 Do not store or incubate tubes in the light.
-The red color of a positive reaction is not due to a pH change, rather to release of neutral red.
+The red color of a positive reaction is not due to a pH change, but rather due to the release of neutral red.